feature-image

 • Chiefs desperately seek reliable free-agent insurance behind recovering Mahomes.

-When Patrick Mahomes went down with an injury last season, he took with him whatever playoff hopes the Chiefs had left.
-That is when a veteran quarterback stepped up in Mahomes’ spot.
-But now, that quarterback is leaving Kansas City for a better deal, and the Chiefs gave him a proper sendoff on his way out.
+Mahomes’s injury last season took with it whatever playoff hopes the Chiefs had left.
+That is when Minshew stepped up to fill in.
+But now, that same quarterback is leaving Kansas City for a better deal.
+Hear it from the Chiefs themselves:

 “Chiefs Kingdom appreciates you, @gardnerminshew5.
 Thanks for everything!” the Chiefs’ official Instagram account wrote for Gardner Minshew on social media.

-Gardner Minshew arrived in Kansas City last offseason on a one-year, $1.17 million deal.
-That contract expired with the end of the 2025 season, putting Minshew back on the open market for the fourth time in his career.
+The quarterback arrived in Kansas City last offseason on a one-year, $1.17 million deal.
+That contract expired at the end of the 2025 season, putting Minshew back on the open market for the fourth time in his career.
+Now, he has signed a one-year, $5.8 million deal with the Arizona Cardinals.
+The move comes after the Cardinals released Kyler Murray.
+Minshew joins Jacoby Brissett, who is likely to be Arizona’s starter for the 2026 season, and steps into a familiar backup role once again.

 ADVERTISEMENT